0xcuriousapple/LIFT-Scheduling/Q1-WriteUp.md

  4. Passengers, Waiting
  5. Passengers, Inside the Lift

-(Note : We are assuming we can capture these paraments by a cameras)
+(Note : We can capture these paraments by a cameras)

 # Proposals